intelligent-machine-learning/dlrover/README.md

 ### Fault-tolerance

 EasyDL can recover failed parameter servers and workers and resume the training.
-Some failed nodes do not interrupt the training and hurts the convergence accuracy.
+Some failed nodes do not interrupt the training and hurt the convergence accuracy.

 ### Elaticity

 EasyDL can scale up/down the resources(CPU, memory and number) of workers and PS during training.
-Each node can have its own resource configuration to improve training performance and resource utilization.
+Each node can have its resource configuration to improve training performance and resource utilization.

 ## Quick Start